Astatine387/Portfolio/Projects/PasswordManager/README.md

 * Automatic clipboard clear after 30 seconds
 * Copied passwords are excluded from OS clipboard history and cloud clipboard sync
 * Constant time password comparison
-* GCM tag provides integrity check, and two-pass decryption procedure verifies it before writing any plaintext into disk
+* GCM tag provides integrity check
 * Newly and randomly generated initial vector for each session, using OS-provided CSPRNG (`BCryptGenRandom`/`getrandom`)
 * Password generator guarantees at least one each of uppercase, lowercase, digit, and special character
 * RAII pattern ensures memory wipe for sensitive data, using `sodium_free` and `sodium_memzero`
 * Range check for key derivation parameters before Argon2id runs
 * Sensitive data is held in `sodium_malloc` memory, which provides guard pages and lock against swap
-* Vault files are re-encrypted with new salt and initial vector for each save or master password change
+* Vault files are re-encrypted with new initial vector for each save or master password change

 # 3. Specifications